 ZREMRANGEBYSCORE is perhaps not the best command name, but it can be very useful, and returns the number of removed elements.

 Another extremely useful operation defined for sorted set elements is the get-rank operation.
-It is basically possible to ask what is the position of an element in the set of the order elements.
+It is possible to ask what is the position of an element in the set of the ordered elements.

 > zrank hackers "Anita Borg" (integer) 4

 The ZREVRANK command is also available in order to get the rank, considering the elements sorted a descending way.

 With recent versions of Redis 2.8, a new feature was introduced that allows